 Remember: Vectis experts can assist you at any stage of your design.
 So if this all feels like too much and you need to step back, tag us in!

-5 Steps to Building a Custom Spring Counterbalance Hinge
+5 Steps to Build a Custom Hinge With Counterbalance Spring Design

 1. Figure out Your Starting Specs